viviRbi/vyNote/Javascript-notes.md

 ### What is the DOM?
 How is it represented as a data structure?
 What object in a browser environment allows us to interact with the DOM?
 ***Dom***
-- The Document Object Model (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
+- The Document Object Model (DOM) is a application programming interface(API) for HTML and XML documents.
+It defines the logical structure of documents and the way a document is accessed and manipulated.
-- DOM methods allow programmatic access to the tree; with them one can change the structure, style or content of a document.
+(- DOM methods allow programmatic access to its tree-like structure; so you can change the structure, style or content of a document.
 - Nodes can have event handlers attached to them.
-Once an event is triggered, the event handlers get executed
+Once an event is triggered, the event handlers get executed)
+- .html to DOM: Bytes -> Characters -> Tokens -> Node -> DOM

-***How the Dome represent Data Structure**
+***How the Dom represent Data Structure**
+- The DOM represents a document with a logical tree.
+Each branch ends in a node, each noe contains obj.
+- It is not a set of data structures, it is an object model that specifies interfaces.
+Although the document contains diagrams showing parent/child relationships, these are **logical relationships** defined by the **programming interfaces**, not representations of any particular internal data structures
+- Their nodes are also not represent data structure, they **represent object**, which have function and identity

+**What object in a browser environment allows us to interact with the DOM**
+- Developer tool or The DOM Inspector? they are tool, not obj though
+- window.document.all or window.document.querySelector(...) ?

+### What is an API?
+- Application Programming Interface
+- It's like a restaurant menu.
+I have dishes with description.
+After we select a dish, the cooker do the work.
+We don't need to know how it was made

 ### List some ways of querying the DOM for elements

 ### How would you insert a new element into the DOM?
+var a = document.createElement("div")
+body.appendChild(a)
+body.insertBefore(a, some old div a will be inserted before) body.insertAfter(a, reference element)

 ### What are event listeners?
 What are some events we can listen for?
 What are some different ways of setting event listeners?
+EventListener
+- Event Listener is a function that wait for an event to occured
+- Some event we can listen for is onChange, onClick, onFocus
+- Different way:
+	- With a callback function ```el.addEventListener("click", modifyText, false);```
+	- With an anonymous function ```l.addEventListener("click", function(){modifyText("four")}, false);```
+	- With an arrow function ```el.addEventListener("click", () => { modifyText("four"); }, false);```

 ### What are some methods on the event object and what do they do?
+- **stopPropagation**: prevent the bubbling or capturing events by stop all of the outer or inner events.
+- **preventDefault**: cancel the default event (if it cancelable), like cancel the event of the submit btn

-### Default even listener?
-Bubling (false)
+### Default event listener?
+- **Bubbling**: the event handled by the innermost element then move up
+- **Capturing**: the event handle by the outermost element then go down